 In the Performing stage, the team begins to work individually and together as needed to make progress on planned tasks.

-The leader’s role in this stage should be less involved, if the team has been given clear direction.
+The leader’s role in this stage of team building should be less involved, if the team has been given clear direction.
 In moving forward, the team members may realize responsibilities, processes and/or structure need to be adjusted on the fly, especially in a startup.
 If the team is focused on their planned tasks, these changes should occur smoothly.
 However, some teams may not reach this level of interdependence and flexibility.
 If that is the case, the leader may need to step in to assist the team through these changes.
 However, generally the leader is more involved with delegating and overseeing the process during this stage.

 Note that teams can lapse back into earlier stages, when changes occur with personnel or the project itself.